 Forests are one of nature’s most effective water filters.

-Alabama’s Water Resources:
+Alabama’s Water Resources Facts:

-Alabama is 7th in the nation in perennial stream-miles.
+#7 in nation in perennial stream-miles

-Alabama is 1st in the nation in navigable stream-miles.
+#1 in nation in navigable stream-miles

 Protecting Water Quality